Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 officer or other person or agency may knowingly transmit to the Department of

-Corrections, Department of State Police, or to the Federal
+Corrections, the Illinois State Police, or the Federal

 Bureau of Investigation any fingerprint or photograph relating to a minor who

-has been arrested or taken into custody before his or her 18th birthday,
+has been arrested or taken into custody before the minor's 18th birthday,

 unless the court in proceedings under this Act authorizes the transmission or